 God's grace is available to everyone before, during, and after our lives here on earth.

 God is full of mystery yet is intensely personal.

-God created all things, that God came to live with us in the person of Jesus, and that God's Spirit continues to live among and inside us today.
+God created all things, God came to live with us in the person of Jesus, and God's Spirit continues to live among and inside us today.

 All people are called by the Holy Spirit to be in ministry, to serve in worship, and to care for the community.

-As a diverse community, our relationship with scripture is complicated. some in our community believe scripture to be infallible, while others believe it to be completely bound by human context. we think scripture is to be wrestled with in the context of our traditions, experiences, and ability to reason.
+As a diverse community, our relationship with scripture is complicated.
+Some in our community believe scripture to be infallible, while others believe it to be completely dependent on human context.
+We think scripture is to be wrestled with in the context of our traditions, experiences, and ability to reason.
+We welcome questions.

 Our faith requires both a personal relationship with God and a call to bring real change and transformation to the world we encounter.